wala/wala.github.io/ariadne.md

 [Share your feedback here](https://goo.gl/forms/JkQhgOkkEvrtydVc2)

 ## Where can I get it?
-We're a small team and aren't quite ready for you to download our work, leave us a note here and we'll get you information about how to access our tool as soon as it's available.
+We're a small team and aren't quite ready for you to download our work, but please leave us a note here and we'll get you information about how to access our tool as soon as it's available.

 # MAPL 2018 Resources
 * [Slides - WALA Ariadne: Analysis for Machine Learning](https://juliandolby.github.io/mapl/talk/2018/06/14/mapl-ariadne-analysis.html#/)